Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 The sky becomes the limit as long as you are willing to be flexible.

-5. Prepare All of the Essentials
+5. Prepare all of the essentials

+Prepare some extra tools for the session.
 Tools such as a mirror, a comb, or other equipment that were requested during the pre-session consultation are available.

+Is the client representing a brand?
 You can possibly prepare some props/accessories to be worn, as long as they don’t ruin the composition or take up too much space.

+Just remember, the focus should be on the model and not the accessories.
 But, depending on the agreement during the consultation, these are still subject to change.

-6. Prepare a Plan B
+6. Prepare a plan B

 Nothing is guaranteed to go entirely according to your expectations, so it's always good to have a backup plan.

+Not photographing in a studio?
 Uncontrollable factors such as weather, lighting conditions, or even the sudden appearance of a crowd could disrupt your session.
+You don't want this to happen:

 Make sure to have a backup plan before conducting a session.
+Maybe choose a location with an indoor setting nearby.
+You can never go wrong with going out prepared!

-“If you fail to plan, you are planning to fail!”
+In the wise words of Benjamin Franklin: “If you fail to plan, you are planning to fail!”

-7. Keep the Client Comfortable
+7. Keep the client comfortable

+When a person feels uncomfortable, their expression becomes stiffer and forced.
 To ensure the client remains comfortable throughout the session, prepare some water and keep a casual conversation.

-Here is how a conversation I had with one of my subjects during a headshot photography session:
+For example, here is how a conversation I had with one of my subjects during a headshot photography session:

 • Me: "So, have you had any interesting projects lately (knowing they were a designer)?"